simon741/edu-devcamp/HOL/HOL2/README.md

 ### Write your app<a name="ex4c"></a>

 This simple sample app will demonstrate the abilities of tabs and demonstrate how to access the Graph API from within the context of an integrated app.
-It is based on [this](https://gsexdev.blogspot.com/2018/06/building-microsoft-teams-tab.html) by Glen Scales.
+It is based on [this blog post](https://gsexdev.blogspot.com/2018/06/building-microsoft-teams-tab.html) by Glen Scales.

 1. Download the HTML files from the [app](./assets/app) folder.